OUR HISTORY

 Over time, the foundation has increased the volume of projects, as well as the number of employees and sources of funding.
 The achievement of our small and large goals has been achieved through perseverance, good work, enthusiasm, training and self-education of its members.
 Also from some mistakes in experimental projects from which we have learned good lessons.

-Most recent awards
+Most relevant awards

 • 2021 Aragón Medio Ambiente Award together with the Aínsa City Council for the Land Stewardship Agreement between both entities.